Earnings Withholding Orders: What Employers Need to Know

 You should expect to find the following on an earnings withholding order:

 - Defendant and debtor information: The defendant is the debtor or person who failed to pay the debt.
 The debtor’s name, address, and Social Security number should be listed to help you verify that they are your employee.
+You must verify this information to ensure you’re withholding money from the right person.

-- State and court information: This is the state and/or county in which the garnishment order is issued.
+- State and court information: This is the state and county in which the garnishment order is issued.
 Most orders, except for those pertaining to government agencies―student loans and taxes―are implemented through the court.

 - Debt amount: The debt amount is the total money that the creditor intends to collect.
 Usually, once a creditor decides to sue, they will sue for the full amount owed.